JonasBchrt/cold-snapshot-demo/README.md

 *Author: Jonas Beuchert*

 This script shows how to obtain a GNSS position fix from an 11-millisecond raw GNSS signal snapshot without any prior knowledge about the position of the receiver and only coarse knowledge about the time.
-The algorithm is adapted from:
+The algorithm is adapted from

 > Ignacio Fernández-Hernández and Kai Borre.
 “Snapshot positioning without initial information”.
 In: *GPS Solutions* 20.4 (Mar.
 2016), pp. 605–616